Review NCSSM's Counseling Services' policies regarding confidentiality.

 The need-to-know rule (FERPA) requires school counselors to reveal sensitive information only when the recipient of the information has a need to know and is in a position to benefit the student if they have the shared information.
 Without the assurance of confidentiality, many students would not seek our help.
 Breaching student confidentiality with teachers, parents and administrators requires continuously balancing the rights of students and parents against the criteria of need to know.

-NCSSM counselors will contact a student’s parents if we are concerned for that student’s safety.
-If this needs to happen, we will let the student know first and will explain the process.
+NC Senate Bill 199 requires every adult (which means all NCSSM adults and students 18 years and older) to report suspected instances of sexual violence (past and present) against children to local law enforcement.
+The law was enacted to protect infants to young children to adolescents.
+Because NCSSM students fall into this category, this law pertains to our students.
+In the instance of suspected sexual violence (past and present), NCSSM counselors will contact parents/guardians to notify them that a police report will be made.
+NCSSM counselors will contact a student’s parents/guardians if we are concerned for a student’s safety.
+If this needs to happen, we will make every effort to inform the student first .
 Usually this comes up if a student is having suicidal thoughts or has engaged in behavior that the counselor has deemed to be unsafe.
 NCSSM counselors may call parents to recommend outside services be put in place or, in the case of an emergency situation, we will have the student’s parents take them to have an immediate evaluation to ensure the student will receive the proper level of care to keep him or her safe.
-Otherwise, what is shared with NCSSM counselors is kept confidential.